Getting to Grips with "For the Record"

 The on-site Heritage Hub will be based at Gloucestershire Archives.
 It will support local people and organizations to gather, keep and share historic documents and help them use these documents, primarily to discover their family, local or house history.
 It will become the official home of Gloucestershire Family History Society, Gloucestershire Registration Services' copy certificates service and Gloucestershire Constabulary Heritage Group.
 We want local people and organisations to think of it as their heritage home too.

-We will be developing a Heritage Hub community website that will act as a portal for information about gathering, keeping and sharing archive collections in Gloucestershire and South Gloucestershire.
+We have develop a Heritage Hub community website that will act as a portal for information about gathering, keeping and sharing archive collections in Gloucestershire and South Gloucestershire.
 Linked content will include a Heritage Hub events programme, training podcasts and news feeds via social networking platforms.
 Partners will also be running events in the Heritage Hub training room and at locations across Gloucestershire and South Gloucestershire, and we will be inviting local people and organisations to include their archive-related events in the Heritage Hub listings.